morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ##### ```chipset - Mediatek mt7921au  - supported in-kernel since Linux kernel 5.18 (2022) (AP Mode support added in kernel 5.19)```

 Status: 2022-07-26 - The first USB adapters featuring the mt7921au chipset are available.
 See Issue 87 for more details.
-Adapters based on the mt7921au chipset not be considered plug and play at this time as almost all distros will currently require you to install a newer kernel and firmware than you have.
+Adapters based on the mt7921au chipset should not be considered plug and play at this time as almost all distros will currently require you to install a newer kernel and firmware than you have.
 This situation will correct itself over the next few months.
 If you are not technically inclined and want a plug and play adapter, continue on to the AC1200/AC1300 section as adapters there and for the rest of this document are currently plug and play with almost all popular distros.